-From auto scheduling to optimizing energy efficiency, Nest makes controlling the climate of your home effortless.
+From automated scheduling to optimizing energy efficiency, Nest makes controlling the climate of your home effortless.

 1. How to Reset a Nest Thermostat

-A key piece of information to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.
+The first thing to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

 • Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
 This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

-After writing down this information, go to Settings, select Reset and press.
+Once you have recorded your preferences, go to Settings, select Reset and press.
 You will then have five options:

-• Away: This kind of reset removes anything your Nest has learned about how often you walk by, so that it can update the temperature on its own.
+• Away: Choosing this reset option gets rid of any programming your Nest has picked up about how often you walk by, so that it can update the temperature on its own.

 • All Settings: This reset clears all your personal settings and learning.